alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 )
 ```

-There is actually a few ways to write such query without breaking abstraction
+There are actually a few ways to write such query without breaking abstraction
 levels.
 For example, obverse how our original query is preserved as `q1` in
 the query below: